bpopescu-qutech/imsep/episodes/advanced-git-commands.Rmd

 ### Review Changes

 The Owner pushed commits to the repository without giving any information to the Collaborator.
-How can the Collaborator find out what has changed with command line?
-And on GitLab?
+How can the Collaborator find out what has changed using GitLab?

 :::::::::::::::  solution

 ### Solution

-On the command line, the Collaborator can use `git fetch origin main` to get the remote changes into the local repository, but without merging them.
-Then by running `git diff main origin/main` the Collaborator will see the changes output in the terminal.

 On GitLab, the Collaborator can go to the project and click on the "Code" menu on the left panel, and from there select the "Commits" option.
 This will open a new page on the right panel, showing the commits history for that project.
 By clicking on such a commit, the user can see the changes made per file, which will be highlighted by GitLab as shown below.

 ![](fig/commit_changes_gitlab.jpg){alt='Reviewing commit changes in GitLab'}